angelonazzaro/typxidian/src/template/main.typ

     caption: [This is a cat.]
   ),
   <cat>,
-  caption: [This is a figure with subfigures.]
+  caption: [This is a figure with subfigures.],
+  label: <fig:example>
 )
 ```
-will output the following Figure:
+will output the @fig:example.

 #subfigure(
+  placement: auto,
   columns: (1fr, 2fr),
   figure(
     image("figures/dog.jpg"),